Tap to display sub-menu choices,

 Students without a US passport may be subject to additional or different requirements for obtaining a visa or meeting other conditions of entry into the country or countries listed above.
 Many countries require individuals to apply for visas in person at the relevant embassy or consulate located in their country of citizenship.
 We strongly recommend that you contact the embassy for each country the program will be traveling to very early in the process to confirm visa and/or entry requirements applicable to your country of citizenship and determine next steps while allowing plenty of time to apply.
 If the foreign consulate(s) permits non-US passport holders to apply for the required visa from within the United States, applicants are encouraged to contact Travisa Visa Services.
 As an experienced visa agent working closely with a number of SIT programs, Travisa may be able to assist you in your visa application process.
 A service discount is available by entering “SIT” as the corporate code in your Travisa online application.
 It is your responsibility to confirm and complete the visa application process particular to your situation, and to keep your admissions counselor informed.

-Join SIT Study Abroad’s admissions counselors for a 30-minute webinar to learn answers to your questions about the application process.
+Join the Admissions staff for a Webinar to answer your questions about the application process.

 - The Steps to Apply for an SIT Program

 - The Capstone Proposal